batyatonny/analog-clock/README.md

-# analog-clock
-A simple analog clock in javascript
+#A simple analog clock in javascript